This is the San Juan Horseshoe

 Plus a whole lot more to eat, drink, roll in and be hesitant to approach.

-Pick up your copy wherever tasteless soy wafers are sold.
+Pick up your copy wherever canned laughter is sold.

 Letters to the editor